SebaRaimondi/Facultad/Ruby/Practica-05/Enunciado.md

   Para cada una de estas librerías, analizá y respondé las siguientes preguntas:

   1. ¿Qué funcion principal cumple?

+    - ActionMailer: Action Mailer allows you to send emails from your application using mailer classes and views.
+Mailers work very similarly to controllers.
+They inherit from ActionMailer::Base and live in app/mailers, and they have associated views that appear in app/views.

+    - ActionPack: Action Pack is a framework for handling and responding to web requests.
+It provides mechanisms for routing (mapping request URLs to actions), defining controllers that implement actions, and generating responses by rendering views, which are templates of various formats.
+In short, Action Pack provides the view and controller layers in the MVC paradigm.

+    - ActionView: In Rails, web requests are handled by Action Controller and Action View.
+Typically, Action Controller is concerned with communicating with the database and performing CRUD actions where necessary.
+Action View is then responsible for compiling the response.

+    - ActiveJob: Active Job is a framework for declaring jobs and making them run on a variety of queuing backends.
+These jobs can be everything from regularly scheduled clean-ups, to billing charges, to mailings.
+Anything that can be chopped up into small units of work and run in parallel, really.

+    - ActiveModel: Active Model is a library containing various modules used in developing classes that need some features present on Active Record.
+Some of these modules are explained below.

+    - ActiveRecord: If you're used to using raw SQL to find database records, then you will generally find that there are better ways to carry out the same operations in Rails.
+Active Record insulates you from the need to use SQL in most cases.

+    - ActiveSupport: Active Support is the Ruby on Rails component responsible for providing Ruby language extensions, utilities, and other transversal stuff.

+    - ActionCable: Action Cable seamlessly integrates WebSockets with the rest of your Rails application.
+It allows for real-time features to be written in Ruby in the same style and form as the rest of your Rails application, while still being performant and scalable.
+It's a full-stack offering that provides both a client-side JavaScript framework and a server-side Ruby framework.
+You have access to your full domain model written with Active Record or your ORM of choice.

   2. ¿En qué parte(s) del patrón Model-View-Controller (MVC) encajaría?

+    - ActionMailer: Controller
+    - ActionPack: Controller
+    - ActionView: Model
+    - ActiveJob: Controller
+    - ActiveModel: Model?
+    - ActiveRecord: Model
+    - ActiveSupport: Model
+    - ActionCable: Model?

 2. Investigá cómo se crea una aplicación Rails nueva y enumerá los pasos básicos para tener la aplicación funcionando con una base de datos SQLite.